pedroCollogno/satisfied/README.md

     - [ ] Add / remove rectangle to selection by ctrl/shift + drag
 - [ ] Selector filter: allows to select / deselect a specific type of object
 - [ ] Anchor paths to building inputs / outputs
-- [x] Add a `Action` interface:

-    Action would be represent a state update to be preformed.
-    The idea is to decorelate inputs and state updates, and truly limit to state written by .Update() methods to their own; it could also be nice for implementing undo / redo.

-    Could split `func Update()` methods into `func ProcessInputs() Action` methods and `fn Update(Action) Action` methods, where the returned action (if any) would allow to change the app mode and set data in other state variables.

-    Example:\
-    `selector.ProcessInput()` could return a `SetSelectionFromRect` action, with the rect dimensions, it would be then be processed by `selection.Update()` to set the selection, which in turn would return a `SetMode` action to change the app mode to `Selection` if needed.

 - [ ] Porting to app to the web, Rust + [raylib-rs](https://github.com/deltaphc/raylib-rs) + WASM
     - [ ] Local storage auto save
     - [ ] Import / export (to file or clipboard)